 Digital audio changed the game by converting sound into a digital format, typically through Pulse Code Modulation (PCM).
 The conversion involved sampling the sound wave at regular intervals and representing these samples in binary code.

 This accessibility revolutionized music consumption, paving the way for the rise of digital music libraries, portable music players, and, eventually, music streaming services.
+Today, streaming platforms not only distribute music but also influence how it is mastered.
+Loudness normalization standards, implemented by services such as Spotify and YouTube, automatically adjust playback levels to consistent loudness targets, reshaping production practices and contributing to the decline of the so-called “loudness war”.

 Spatial Audio And 3D Sound

-Impact of streaming on music industry: future trends and conclusions
+Impact of streaming on music industry

 Looking ahead, the future of music streaming is poised for exciting advancements that will further revolutionize the industry.
 Personalized AI-curated playlists are set to become even more sophisticated, tailoring music recommendations based on listening habits, moods, and contexts for a truly customized experience.